hegdesan-us/final_project/README.md

 **Directory : data** \
  Description : Contains the data file needed for the class project\
- iabetes _ 012 _ health _ indicators _ BRFSS2015.csv is a clean dataset of 253,680 survey responses to the CDC's BRFSS2015.
+ diabetes _ 012 _ health _ indicators _ BRFSS2015.csv is a clean dataset of 253,680 survey responses to the CDC's BRFSS2015.
 The target variable Diabetes_012 has 3 classes.
 0 is for no diabetes or only during pregnancy, 1 is for prediabetes, and 2 is for diabetes.
 There is class imbalance in this dataset.
 This dataset has 21 feature variables

-### Data Preperation
+### Data Preparation
  - No missing values found in the dataset

  ![MissingDataImage](images/missing.png)